mkeijzer/push-forth/README.md

 # push-forth
-Implementation of push-forth genetic programming language
+Implementation of the push-forth genetic programming language